8LWXpg/ptr/README.md

 - Automatically download and install plugins from GitHub.
 - Restart PowerToys after installing or removing plugins.
 - Update all plugins with a single command.
-- Restore plugins from a configuration file.
+- Restore plugins from configuration file.

 ## Quick Start